-Ransomware is proving to be a major challenge for computer users all over, including Microsoft when it comes to handling malware on Windows 10.
+Ransomware is proving to be a major challenge for computer users all over, including Microsoft when it comes to handling malware on Windows 11/10.
 In fact, the company claims that the variants of ransomware have more than doubled in the past 12 months.
 And while other kinds of viruses and trojans are short-term and extractable, Ransomware works on the premise of extorting funds in return for non-deletion of all your important files and documents.
 To add to that, methods and means attackers are using to perpetrate ransomware attacks are varied, complex and costly.
 Here is how Windows 11/10 deals with the threat of ransomware on your PC.

-Ransomware protection in Windows 10
+Ransomware protection in Windows 11/10

 - Keep your operating system and installed software updated with the latest versions.